apache/incubator-wayang/README.md

 ### SGD

 **Description.** This app implements the stochastic gradient descent and batch gradient descent algorithms.
 Both are regression techniques from the area of supervised machine learning, that can learn some linear function given example input and outputs.
+As many other machine learning techniques, SGD is a highly iterative algorithm.

 **Running the app.** To run the app, launch the main class:
 ```java